jaredjennings/mrpump/README.rst

 What are the numbers in the messages?
 .....................................

-Just a way to get around Twitters "Whoops, you already said that!"
-When you are talking to computers you may repeat yourself more than with people.
+Just a way to get around Twitter's "Whoops, you already said that!" message.
+It appears to be meant to prevent double posting.
+But when you are talking to computers you may need to repeat yourself more often than with people.